 Statistical methodology with applications to biomarker discovery, Alzheimer’s disease

 Dr. Daniel Gillen

 Michelle’s research focuses on the development of novel statistical methodology with applications to biomarker discovery in multiple disease areas, with specific interest in applications to Alzheimer’s disease.
-She graduated from UC Riverside with a 4.0 GPA.
 Since coming to UCI, Michelle has been named a National Science Foundation Fellow and a Eugene Cota-Robles Fellow, and also received the Robert L. Newcomb Memorial Endowed Graduate Student Award.
 She has a strong commitment to helping underrepresented students succeed academically, particularly in STEM disciplines.